odkr/pancake/README.md

 of Pandoc available in the package repository of Debian v10 ("Buster") only supports Lua v5.1.

-That said, it has only been tested with Pandoc v2.9–v2.18 on Linux and macOS.
+That said, *Pancake* has only been tested with Pandoc v2.9–v2.18 and only on Linux and macOS.

 ## Installation